A JD or first professional degree in law is required to apply.

 Earn Your LLM Online: Master of Laws in Dispute Resolution

-Become a driving force in solving today’s most pressing conflicts with Pepperdine Caruso School of Law’s top-ranked Straus Institute.1
+Become a driving force in resolving today’s most pressing conflicts through advanced training in negotiation, mediation, and arbitration through Pepperdine Caruso School of Law’s online LLM in Dispute Resolution.

 A Premier Program in Dispute Resolution